swethapcoder/allo-inventory/README.md

 ### License
-This project is built for the Allo Engineering take‑home exercise.
+This project was built as part of the Allo Engineering take-home assignment.

-text

 ### Now commit and push the README